chef-boneyard/chef-web-docs-2016/includes_install/includes_install_server_ha_drbd_config_rb.rst

         :ipaddress => "IP_ADDRESS",
         :device => "eth0",

-   Replace ``FQDN`` with the |fqdn| of the xxxxx.
-Replace ``IP_ADDRESS`` with the virtual IP address of the xxxxx.
+   Replace ``FQDN`` with the |fqdn| of the server.
+Replace ``IP_ADDRESS`` with the virtual IP address of the server.
 The ``:device`` parameter should be the ethernet interface to which the floater virtual IP address will bind.
 This is typically the public interface of the server.

 #.
 Define each frontend machine: